 No one loves your pet as much as you do.
-Part of that love is making sure he gets the best veterinary care possible.
+Part of that love is making sure they get the best veterinary care possible.

 You can help your vet deliver it when you prepare for routine checkups, know when there’s an emergency, and follow up after your pet gets care.